Welcome to NPC!

 Mail Inquiries: NPC Recruitment, PO Box 610, Holbrook, AZ 86025

 If you are looking for:

 - Final Grades

 - Enrollment Verification (Letter of Admission)

-Northland Pioneer College does not discriminate on the basis of race, color, national origin, religion, marital status, gender, age or disability in admission or access to, or treatment or employment in its educational programs or activities.
+Northland Pioneer College does not discriminate on the basis of race, color, national origin, veteran status, religion, marital status, gender, age or disability in admission or access to, or treatment or employment in its educational programs or activities.
 District grievance procedures will be followed for compliance with Title IX and Section 504 requirements.
 The Affirmative Action Compliance Officer is the Director of Human Resource, 2251 E. Navajo Blvd., Holbrook, AZ 86025, (928) 524-7471.
 The Section 504 Compliance Officer is the Coordinator of Disability Resource and Access, 1001 W. Deuce of Clubs, Show Low, AZ 85901, (800) 266-7845.
 The lack of English language skills will not be a barrier to admission and participation in vocational education programs.